What are Emergency Alerts?

 - Click 'Sign Up' button.

-- Click 'Contacts' tab to begin Managing your account.
+Click here to find out more about Managing your account.

-IF YOU DO NOTHING to activate or maintain your account in Contact Manager, you will still receive Emergency Alerts via voicemail (phone number you provided to Lakeland) and email (your Lakeland email account).
+IF YOU DO NOTHING to maintain your account in Contact Manager, you will still receive Emergency Alerts via voicemail (phone number you provided to Lakeland) and email (your Lakeland email account).

 NOTE: You can NOT opt out of Emergency Notifications.
 You also cannot change or remove your primary phone, Cell/SMS phone or college email address from Contact Manager.
 If they are incorrect you can update them through Admissions or Human Resources [MORE INFO].